-A bottle of this nail polish color sells every 2 minutes in the US
+A bottle of this nail polish sells every 2 minutes in the US

 When it comes to top trendy colors of the moment, one hue is a sure bet: rose gold.

 From jewelry to hair color, this pink, shimmery hue is certainly having a moment.
 So it might come as no surprise that this color is incredibly popular in the world of nails as well.

-In fact, Sally Hansen sells one bottle of its Miracle Gel "Terra Coppa" nail polish every two minutes in the U.S., according to the company.
+Apparently, Sally Hansen sells one bottle of its Miracle Gel "Terra Coppa" nail polish every two minutes in the U.S., according to the company.
 That's 262,800 bottles a year to give some perspective.
-The brand's rose gold color officially hit drugstore shelves in July 2015.
+The brand's rose gold color officially hit drugstore shelves in July 2015 is just as popular as Queen Elizabeth's favorite, Essie's "Ballet Slippers," which sells 30 bottles every hour.

-Sally Hansen Miracle Gel Nail Color Terra Coppa, $8, Jet
+Sally Hansen Miracle Gel Nail Color Terra Coppa, $10, Amazon

-This fashion-forward shade is just as popular as Queen Elizabeth's favorite, Essie's "Ballet Slippers," which sells 30 bottles every hour.

-Perhaps it's because rose gold is muted and softer than your classic silver or gold, thanks to the addition of warm earth tones.
+The rose gold is muted and softer than your classic silver or gold, thanks to the addition of warm earth tones.
 It's perfect for the person who wants a metallic touch without going for the full disco ball status (though they are fun for a temporary party look).
 And, as Glamour proved, the color looks great on a range of skin tones.
+Plus Sally Hansen's gel polish is incredibly easy to use and will stay put for almost a week!

 Get glittery party nails in an instantPlay Video - 0:58